pschool-in/curriculum/content/grammar/new-topics/adverbs-4.md

 # Grade-4

-## Adverb of degree

-Adverb of degree tells us to what extent the action has been done.
-In simple words, it answers the question 'how much?'
-For example:

-The girl was *very* beautiful.

-In this sentence, the word very tells us how much beautiful is the girl.

-More examples are:
-1. Ram can run *so* quickly.
-2. I *really* enjoyed the ride.

-Other common adverbs of degree are almost, quite, nearly, extremely, too, just, enough, hardly, almost, etc.

-There are three types of adverb of degrees:

-1. Positive

-"The toy plane is *big*."

-This sentence talks about the toy plane.
-Here, the toy plane is not compared to anything else.
-Therefore, *big* is a positive degree of comparison.

-2. Comparative

-"The doll is *bigger* than the plane."

-In this sentence, the doll is compared to a plane.
-Therefore, *faster* is the comparative degree of comparison.

-3. Superlative

-"The teddy bear is the *biggest* of all."

-In this sentence, the teddy bear, doll and toy plane are compared with each other.
-Teddy bear is superior to all.
-Therefore, *biggest* is the superlative degree of comparison.

 ### Activities

 #### Classify (label)

 Identify if these adverbs are positive, comparative or superlative. (title)

 ```
 Positive:
 Big, Happy, Quick